Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 It's very clear in our founding documents.

-They are our employees, we are not theirs.
+They are our employees.

 We should prosecute the people who broke the law.

-But what Liz Cheney's doing is as you said, this is a report and an outcome that we already know what it is because we know the politics of what they're attempting to do with it.
+But what Liz Cheney's doing is, as you said, this is a report and an outcome that we already know what it is because we know the politics of what they're attempting to do with it.

 She said it on Sunday.